FogCam

 FogCam (Note: also stylized as Fogcam or FogCam!; the official website features a header reading The San Francisco FogCam!.) is the longest-running webcam in the world, barring maintenance breaks and camera replacements.
-First set up in 1994 by two students, Jeff Schwartz and Dan Wong, it captures the scenery of the San Francisco State University and uploads it to a dedicated website.
+First set up in 1994 by two students Jeff Schwartz and Dan Wong, it captures the scenery of the San Francisco State University and uploads it to a dedicated website.
 It was nearly shut down in 2019 as the creators said they faced difficulties in maintaining the webcam.
 Following public outcry, the university agreed to take over ownership and continue its maintenance.

 Operation

 The webcam is stationed at San Francisco State University, capturing student life and occasionally San Francisco's common fog.
-Every 20 seconds, a low-resolution (less than 320 by 200 pixels) image is taken and uploaded to its website, with the previous image being deleted.
+Every 20 seconds, a low-resolution (less than 320 by 200 pixels) image is taken and uploaded to its website and the previous image is deleted.
+(Note: Since July 14, 2026, an unofficial, self-hosted website has saved all FogCam images.
+The FogCam site itself deletes each picture when the next one is uploaded, so no official archive of past images exists.
+The archive states that it is not affiliated with FogCam or San Francisco State University.)
 The camera has been moved several times partly due to pressures from the administration.
 Previous locations include a student health center with a view of the Tapia Drive, the Cafe Rosso line as a nod to the Trojan Room Coffee Pot webcam, the library overlooking Holloway Avenue, and the ground floor of the humanities building.
 According to Schwartz, students used FogCam for practical purposes like checking the length of the line at the Cafe Rosso and looking for free parking spaces.
 When camera replacements are made, the university opts for a dated model to stay true to its origins.
 However, the software has not been modified since its inception.